jacobserfaty/Mushroom-ID-Project/README.md

 ![Mushrooms](https://github.com/jacobserfaty/Mushroom-Identification-Project/blob/main/Images/Mushrooms.png)

 ## Company Goals
-- **Create a Mushroom Database**: Our goal is to develop a comprehensive database that catalogues mushrooms based on their morphology, habitat, season, and location.
+- **Create a Mushroom Database**: Our goal is to develop a comprehensive database that catalogs mushrooms based on their morphology, habitat, season, and location.

 - **Mushroom Classifier**: We aim to pair the database with a powerful classifier that can accurately identify edible mushrooms from poisonous ones, ensuring user safety.